 - One of the all-time greatest election shenanigans was performed by US Congressman Phil Gramm.
 He was elected as a Democrat to the US House of Representatives in 1978, but his status as one of the most conservative Democrats cost him a coveted position on the House Budget Committee.
 In response, Gramm resigned from the House and switched to the Republican Party.
 His resignation triggered a special election to replace him, which Gramm ran in -- now as a Republican -- and won!
 This story makes more sense when you realise that before his election to the US Congress, Phil Gramm was an economics professor.

-- Another superb maneuver was pulled by Chuck Cadman.
-Cadman was a Member of Canada's Parliament for the right-wing Canadian Alliance party.
+- Another superb maneuver was pulled by Chuck Cadman and Dona Cadman.
+Chuck Cadman was a Member of Canada's Parliament for the right-wing Canadian Alliance party.
 It looked like he was toast when he lost a re-nomination race in his riding, but he went on to win the election even without his party's nomination.
-This proved fateful when Cadman turned out to hold the deciding vote in a non-confidence motion against the (center-left) Liberal government, which the (right-wing) Conservative Party was trying to topple and the (left-wing) New Democratic Party was supporting.
+This proved fateful when Cadman turned out to hold the deciding vote in a non-confidence motion against the (center-left) Liberal government, which the (right-wing) Conservative Party was trying to topple and the (left-wing) New Democratic Party was propping up.
 Despite being a former Alliance politician, Cadman voted in favour of the government's budget, saving it from collapse!
 Cadman passed away a month and a half later, and his wife Dona Cadman endorsed a member of the New Democratic Party to succeed him.
 However, only one election later, Dona Cadman joined the Conservative Party and won Chuck Cadman's seat back for the Conservatives.
 I hope the good people of Surrey North like rollercoaster rides.

-- Prime Minister Samak Sundaravej of Thailand was forced by the country's judiciary to resign (ostensibly) because he hosted four television cooking shows.
+- How many executives have had to resign over cooking shows?
+At least one (well, ostensibly): Thai Prime Minister Samak Sundaravej.
 He had been a host of the show "Tasting, Grumbling" for eight years while serving as the governor of Bangkok without incident, but the four shows he hosted after becoming Prime Minister included accepting about 350 dollars for transportation, which was ruled to be an illegal payment to a public official.

-This page was last modified on 21 May 2020
+This page was last modified on 2020 October 8 by Samuel Baltz